Maison de Soul: "My Toot Toot"

 Maison de Soul had its biggest hit with the Rockin' Sidney song "My Toot Toot", released on Sidney's 1984 album My Zydeco Shoes Got the Zydeco Blues.
 The song was subsequently released as a single in January 1985 in Louisiana and Texas, and became a regional hit.
-The original recording was later leased to Epic Records who released it nationally, and made it to the Country Top 40 charts where it remained for 18 weeks.
+The original recording was later leased to Epic Records, who released it nationally, and made it to the Country Top 40 charts, where it remained for 18 weeks.
 It was the first zydeco song to receive major airplay on pop, rock and country radio stations.
 Later in 1985, "My Toot Toot" was certified platinum and won the 1986 Grammy Award for Best Ethnic or Traditional Folk Recording.
 The song has been covered by artists as varied as Fats Domino, Rosie Ledet, Jean Knight, Terrance Simien, Doug Kershaw, Denise LaSalle, Jimmy C. Newman and John Fogerty.
 A Spanish version titled "Mi Cu-Cu" by La Sonora Dinamita sold over a million copies in Mexico, Central America, and South America and was a top-played song in the Latino radio market as late as 2011.
 A German beer company licensed it to use in their radio and television commercials.
 Decades after "My Toot Toot" debuted, it continued to draw royalties from commercial use in Europe, as well as earnings from cover versions in several languages by dozens of musicians.

 Roster

-The list below includes singles, studio or live albums, or appearances on MdS various artist compilation albums.
+The list below includes singles, studio or live albums, or appearances on Maison de Soul various-artist compilation albums.